Are you shopping for cookware but can’t decide between All-Clad D3 and All-Clad Copper Core?

 - 18/0 stainless steel exterior

-Copper Core, on the other hand, is made of five bonded layers, including:
+Copper Core is made of five bonded layers, including:

 - 18/10 stainless steel cooking surface

 - Copper core